-We want you to introduce GLYCO cyc-glass polisher and cleaner in your town-yorking for us and have steady employment.
+We want you to introduce GLYCO eye-glass polisher and cleaner in your town-you can easily make \$5.00 per day working for us and have steady employment.
 GLYCO gives your eye-glasses that sparkle necessary for proper vision and keeps them clean and bright and free from mist, cloudiness and steam, no matter what changes of temperature they go through.
-Positively not affected by heat or cold-you may safely leave a steam room and go into an ice-box without you use GLYCO once daily.
-Something new that a demonstration to any eye-glass wearer will immediately sell.
-Try it and see-som QLYCO on the steeks (not a liquid) of GLYCO and see how quickly you can sell them at a quarter each.
+Positively not affected by heat or cold-you may safely leave a steam room and go into an ice-box without your glasses losing their clearness if you use GLYCO once daily.
+Something new that a demonstration to any eyeglass wearer will immediately sell.
+Try it and see-send 25c for three sticks (not a liquid) of GLYCO and see how quickly you can sell them at a quarter each.
 Money back if not fully satisfied.
 Information as to how to make \$5.00 daily and agents' terms only given with above offer.

-THE GLYCO COMPANY P. O. Bex 1057 Michigan
+THE GLYCO COMPANY Michigan

+P. O. Box 1057

-Can you grow young at 70?
+Can you grow young at 78?
 Read how Sanford Bennett did it.

-OLD AGE.-ITS CAUSE AND PREVENTION
+OLD AGE,-ITS CAUSE AND PREVENTION